AdelabuAderonke/TCM-devops/README.md

 # TCM-devops
-Assessment for DevOps, Module 2
+The Assessment for the Coding Mum for Module 2.
+DevOps Squads.